altocodenl/tagaway/readme.md

    - `nPivs`: the number of pivs to show.
    - `open`: index of the piv to be shown in full-screen mode.
    - `page`: determines the current page.
-   - `pendingConversions`: if set, an interval that invokes `query pivs`.
    - `redirect`: determines the page to be taken after logging in, if present on the original `window.location.hash`.
    - `query`: determines the current query for pivs.
 Has the shape: `{tags: [...], sort: 'newest|oldest|upload'}`.
    - `queryRefresh`: if set, a timeout that invokes `query pivs` after 1500ms.